netg5/airport-management/README.md

     "jti": "3e133d91-0bef-4434-9025-dfd0a96685c8"
 }
 ```

+After authentication it is able to access any resource with an access token provided.
 As there is used JWT access and refresh tokens are pretty long.

 The next step is get an access to the resources.
 Example for the flight-api: `http://localhost:8080/flight-api/v1/customers?access_token=ACCESS_TOKEN`

 In case if access token is expired refresh token should be used to renew access token.

 * URL: `http://localhost:8080/auth-api/oauth/token`
 * Method: `POST`
 * Content-Type: `application/x-www-form-urlencoded`